design-tokens/community-group/technical-reports/format/groups.md

 </aside>

-The names of the groups leading to a given token (including that token’s name) are that token’s _path_, which is a computed property. **It is not specified in the file**, but parsers that conform to this spec must be able to expose the path of a token.
+The names of the groups leading to a given token (including that token's name) are that token's _path_, which is a computed property. **It is not specified in the file**, but parsers that conform to this spec must be able to expose the path of a token.
 The above example, therefore, defines 4 design tokens with the following properties:

 - Token #1
-  - Name: “token uno”
+  - Name: "token uno"
-  - Path: “token uno”
+  - Path: "token uno"
-  - Value: “token value 1”
+  - Value: "token value 1"
 - Token #2
-  - Name: “token dos”
+  - Name: "token dos"
-  - Path: “token group” / “token dos”
+  - Path: "token group" / "token dos"
-  - Value: “token value 2”
+  - Value: "token value 2"
 - Token #3
-  - Name: “token tres”
+  - Name: "token tres"
-  - Path: “token group” / “nested token group” / “token tres”
+  - Path: "token group" / "nested token group" / "token tres"
-  - Value: “token value 3”
+  - Value: "token value 3"
 - Token #4
-  - Name: “token cuatro”
+  - Name: "token cuatro"
-  - Path: “token group” / “nested token group” / “token cuatro”
+  - Path: "token group" / "nested token group" / "token cuatro"
-  - Value: “token value 4”
+  - Value: "token value 4"

 Because groupings are arbitrary, tools MUST NOT use them to infer the type or purpose of design tokens.